 Keeping your antivirus and other software up-to-date is a must.
 New viruses and weaknesses are discovered all the time, so your software needs to know how to deal with it.
 An out-of-date software will not spot brand-new viruses.
 Some may slip through and compromise your network security.

 You also need to stay ahead of the trends.
-You may be using the one that came with your computer, but they may not be the best on the market.
+You may be using the one that came with your computer, but it may not be the best on the market.

 When your antivirus software is near renewal, it’s always best to scope out alternatives.
 Search around on forums, ask IT professionals and check reviews to find the best security for you.